- The US Durable Goods Orders reflects investment, is eyed by the Fed, and moves currencies as well.

-- The Market Impact Tool shows trading opportunities to both the upside and the downside on this event.
+- The Market Impact Tool shows trading opportunities in both upside and downside surprises on this event.

 Selling EUR/USD Scenario